[Analysis] Israeli propaganda targets EU funds for NGOs

 Russia playbook

-Jakub Janda, from Czech NGO European Values, which monitors Russian propaganda, said EU diplomats in Tel Aviv should fact-check it and call it out as "nonsense" with Israeli counterparts.
+Jakub Janda, from Czech NGO European Values, which monitors Russian propaganda, said EU diplomats in Tel Aviv should fact-check it and call it out as "nonsense" if need be with their Israeli counterparts.

 "If someone presents the Israelis with proof that the report on which they based the allegation is just propaganda, they have two options - apologise (with the same publicity they gave the attack), or dismiss the claim about propaganda as being just more propaganda," Janda said.